redbrick/docs/docs/webgroup/blockbot.md

 ## Installation

+> [!TIP]
+> Docker Compose for local development is highly reccommended.
+This is similar to how it is deployed on Redbrick.

 ### Discord Developer Portal

 As a prerequisite, you need to have an application registered on the Discord developer portal.